Graduate Program in Physiology

 Physiology PhD graduates can enter careers in academia, industry, and government.
 Our faculty are nationally recognized scientists, with expertize in professional development and nationally recognized mentoring awards.
 We have an ethnically and educationally diverse student body, and offer both a PhD and a Research based Masters program (with funded Teaching Assistanships).
 Our program includes 60 faculty members from 19 departments, across 6 Colleges at the University of Arizona, and students have opportunities to work with scientists in clincial departments in the College of Medicine.

 Training Program Support from the National Institutes of Health

-The strength of the graduate training program in Physiological Sciences has been recognized by the award of highly competitive training grants from the National Institutes of Health.
+The strength of the graduate training program in Physiological Sciences has been recognized by the award of highly competitive T32 training grants from the National Institutes of Health.
 NIH student support for training in the areas of Cardiovascular Physiology, Systems and Integrative Physiology and Biomedical Imaging and Spectroscopy are available.
-Several of these awards are shared with other graduate programs to provide support for graduate students in all areas of physiology.
+These T32 programs offer support to graduate students in all areas of physiology.

 Congratulations to the following students for their external awards 2013-14

 Awards and Awardees

 - Methajit Methawasin, American Heart Association PreDoctoral Fellowship (2012-14)

 - Yang Gao, TRIF Imaging Fellowship Award (2013-14)